Identification and Debiased Learning of Causal Effects with General Instrumental Variables: Identification

-\begin{remark} When \( L = \emptyset \) and $Z$ is univariate, the parameter $\psi_{\pi}^o$ in Equation~\eqref{eq: identification AIV Y(1)-Y(0)} reduces to a form resembling the two-stage least squares (TSLS) estimator if we set \(\pi(Z,L) = Z\).
-Moreover, several classical works interpret $\psi_{\pi}^o$ as $\tau_0$, the solution to the conditional moment equation \(\mathbb{E}[Y - \tau_0 A \mid Z] = 0\) \citep{hansen1982large,wooldridge2010econometric,newey1994large}, where \(\tau_0\) represents the effect of a marginal change in the endogenous variable \( A \) on the outcome.
-Consequently, our identification strategy can be viewed as a nonparametric generalization of the TSLS and GMM approaches, which additionally accounts for confounding effects through \( L \). \end{remark}
+\begin{remark} When \( L = \emptyset \) and $Z$ are univariate, the parameter $\psi_{\pi}^o$ in Equation~\eqref{eq: identification AIV Y(1)-Y(0)} reduces to a form resembling the two-stage least squares estimator if we set \(\pi(Z,L) = Z\).
+Moreover, several classical works interpret $\psi_{\pi}^o$ as $\tau_0$, the solution to the conditional moment equation \(\mathbb{E}[Y - \tau_0 A \mid Z] = 0\) \citep{hansen1982large,newey1994large}, where \(\tau_0\) represents the effect of a marginal change in the endogenous variable \( A \) on the outcome.
+Consequently, our identification strategy can be viewed as a nonparametric generalization of the two-stage least squares and generalized method of moments, which additionally accounts for confounding effects through \( L \). \end{remark}

-\begin{remark} For a continuous treatment, we provide a similar identification result in the appendix. \end{remark}
+\begin{remark} For identifying the average dose-response curve of a continuous treatment, we provide a similar identification result in the Supplementary Material. \end{remark}